What Happens to the Nervous System During Burnout?

 Conventional advice

-Slow, consistent, body-based practices can gradually rebuild the nervous system's capacity for regulation.
-Small practices, repeated over time signal safety to the body and give the nervous system the one thing burnout most consistently denies, genuine, unconditional permission to rest.
+The effectiveness of slow, consistent, body-based practices for gradually rebuilding the nervous system's capacity for healthy regulation and resilience cannot be underestimated.
+Small practices, repeated over time signal safety to the body and give the nervous system the chance to rest properly.

 My Burnout Story